raylee/tldr-sh-client/README.md

 ```

 The client caches a copy of all pages and the index locally under
 ~/.config/tldr.
-By default, the cached copies will expire in 14 days.
+By default, the cached copies will automatically update every 14 days.

 ## Customization
 You can change the styling of the output from `tldr` by defining some environment variables.
 For